4d/docs/docs/Project/architecture.md

 ## userPreferences.*userName* folder

-This folder contains user configuration files.
+This folder contains files that memorize user configurations, e.g. break point positions.
 You can just ignore this folder.
 It contains for example:

 Contents|Description|Format
 --------|-------|----